Costa Rica Hike and Explore

-Day 7: An early morning boat ride takes you to Corcovado National Park.
+Day 6: An early morning boat ride takes you to Corcovado National Park where you will spend the morning exploring one of the earth’s remaining rare wild places.
 Hike through the rainforest jungle and beaches looking for spectacular birds and wildlife of all kinds: monkeys, crested guams and other creatures live here in abundance.
-After a picnic lunch, trek the Catarata trail through a dense rainforest to a spectacular waterfall and swim in the crystal clear water that looks like it’s right out of paradise.
-Spend the day exploring one of the earth’s remaining rare wild places.
+Return to the ranger station for a picnic lunch on the beach.

-Day 8: Start the day off with an early morning boat ride back to Sierpe, then travel by van through the mountains to San Isidro, a typical Costa Rican town nestled in the mountain valley.
-After lunch, travel on to San Gerardo, a small town on the flanks of Mt.
+Day 7: Start the day off with an early morning boat ride back to Sierpe, then travel by van through the mountains to San Isidro, a typical Costa Rican town nestled in the mountain valley.
+After an afternoon of lunch and shopping, travel on to San Gerardo, a small town on the flanks of Mt.
 Chirripo.
 Spend the remainder of the day taking short hikes and/or birdwatching.

 Travel, Terrain, Etc...TERRAIN/ROUTE CHOICES: This trip is a hikers' dream, with a variety of levels of challenge.
 Trails are rustic in most places, and they can be narrow and rocky and sometimes require fording a stream.
 Some hikes are on flat areas through the jungle, others are on steep hills.
 Good hiking footwear is essential.